Health Inequalities Research Initiative - Call Specification

-1. The National Institute for Health Research (NIHR) Policy Research Programme (PRP) invites applications to undertake health inequalities research to support policy makers in the Department of Health and Social Care (DHSC) in the following areas:
+1. The NIHR Policy Research Programme (PRP) invites applications to undertake health inequalities research to support policy makers in the Department of Health and Social Care (DHSC) in the following areas:

 - Assessing how to improve existing population wide policies aimed at improving health outcomes so that they so they also reduce health inequalities and/or do not exacerbate inequalities

 - Identifying which existing health system interventions that are specifically designed to reduce socio-economic health inequalities are effective and cost-effective